ivanciric/productnft/README.md

 1. **Install WooNFT**: Easily integrate the plugin with your WooCommerce store.
 2. **AI Generates Art**: Unique art for each NFT based on your product.
-3. **User gets the NFT in his email**: No need to create a wallet, everything is done seamlessly.
+3. **User mints the NFT**: Wallet is created seamlessly, no need to pay any gas or fees.